Early pregnancy symptoms by days past ovulation (DPO)

 - strong aversions to certain foods or smells

 - bloating and water retention

-Whether a person is trying to get pregnant or trying to avoid a pregnancy, the two-week wait can be frustrating.
+Whether a woman is trying to get pregnant or trying to avoid a pregnancy, the 2-week wait can be frustrating.

-Some people track their ovulation by looking out for physical symptoms or using ovulation tests.
+Some women track their ovulation by looking out for physical symptoms or using ovulation tests.
 It is important to note that the only way to detect ovulation is through medical testing.

-However, home ovulation tests can be misleading, particularly if people have conditions that affect ovulation.
+However, home ovulation tests can be misleading, particularly if a woman has a condition that affects ovulation.

-No symptom alone can confirm early pregnancy, and many people experience no early pregnancy symptoms at all.
-The only way to establish a pregnancy is through a pregnancy test.
+No symptom alone can confirm early pregnancy, and many women experience no early pregnancy symptoms at all.
+The only way to establish a pregnancy is by taking a pregnancy test.